 The CCTA was performed on a 64-slice GE Optima 660, 25 phases of the cardiac cycles were acquired.

-Four anatomic landmarks were defined: the ostium, the bifurcations of the LAD with the left circumflex coronary and with the 1st and 2nd diagonals.
+Four anatomic landmarks were defined: the ostium, the bifurcations of the LAD with the left circumflex coronary and with the 1st and 2nd diagonal.
 The landmark’s displacements were measured on the CCTA to assess them in the 3 directions.
 For each landmark the diameter of the LAD was measured at 70% of the cardiac cycle.

 The LAD dimensions at the landmark locations were measured in the 3 directions on the CE-CT images and compared with the displacements.